cornell-ece2400/ece2400-docs/docs/ece2400-coding-conventions.md

     }

-This code does not include spaces around the assignment operator, and isn't even consitent in its formatting:
+This code does not include spaces around the assignment operator, and isn't even consistent in its formatting:

     :::c
     double foo= b;